kemunpus20/r3-app/doc/PRODUCTION.md

     - All media files are stored here.

 ## Setup account.
- 1. Create your azure account.
+ 1. Create your Azure Account.
- 1. Create your resource group.
+ 1. Create your Resource Group.
- 1. Create your app service plan.
+ 1. Create your App Service Plan.

 ## Setup Azure Database Service.
-1. Setup your PostgreSQL instance.
+1. Setup your PostgreSQL service instance.
     - Connectivity method : Public access.
     - PostgreSQL Version : 11
 1. Add your client IP to firewall to configure the service using psql cli.
 Note that I think the cloud shell could be better but it does not work correctly in my environment.
-1. Connect to the instance.
+1. Connect to the service instance.
     ```
     psql host=your host name (e.g. hoge.postgres.database.azure.com) port=5432 dbname=your db name (e.g. postgres) user=your db admin name (e.g. psqladmin)
     ```